ofloveandhate/bertini_real/python/docs/tutorials/grasshopper_connection.rst

 *base* and *eps* are used by all connector part components. *base* is a plane object set at the origin Place these 4 components and connect all their inputs.
 Some input variables are used for more than one component.
-Go ahead and try messing with the sliders and figuring out what they change (Need to insert image)
+Go ahead and try messing with the sliders and figuring out what they change.

+(Need to insert image)
 .. image:: snap_together_pictures/hold
     :width: 300